MattiaDif/closed-loop-neuroengineering/README.md

 ## REPO CONTENT OVERVIEW

 1. Custom_architecture contains all the file/scripts/models and examples to develop from scratch a closed-loop system by exploiting a model-based design approach.
-2. Docs contains all the Intan RHS documentation useful for a better understanding of how the whole system works.
+2. Spike_Detection_models contains all the single- and multi-channel spike detection models developed in Simulink with data to test how they function.
-3. Spike_Detection_models contains all the single- and multi-channel spike detection models developed in Simulink with data to test how they function.
+3. Videoguide contains a couple of tutorial videos about model design and FPGA implementation.

 For a deeper description about the repo content, please refer to this link: https://app.gitbook.com/s/wHExZxdCVJjuZ6FQM5Eq/c/FE53jT3DUmAwsrZJRfZq/closed-loop-neuroscience-repo.